 Who do we work with in our local community?

 As the only general further education college in Crawley, we serve the towns of Crawley, Horsham, East Grinsted and Haywards Heath as well as Gatwick Airport and the Manor Royal Business Park.
 We merged with Chichester College in August 2017 and became Chichester College Group.
-However each college within the Group still has as part of its core mission to be the College for the local community.
+Worthing College joined the Group in March 2019.
+Each college within the Group still has as part of its core mission to be the College for the local community.

 How do we meet local priorities?